aco-rt/Foundry-VTT-Oracle/Readme.md

 It will ask you for the noip(or similar or yourown domain) address that the players will use to connect to the session, make sure this address points to the instance's public ip address.

+Once you have entered it, it will restart the system.
+Give it 30 seconds or so to restart, and go to your url, you should be in your foundry license key page.
+Enter your license key and you are good to go.